A user with full access to an existing Google Cloud Platform (GCP) project within BigQuery. Stitch won’t be able to create one for you.

 Step 1: Create a GCP account

 This one’s easy.
-Simply sign up here and you’ll receive a $300 credit.
+Simply sign up here to get started.

 Step 2: Create a GCP project and enable billing

-Next, create a new GCP project to house your BigQuery data warehouse by following these instructions.
+Next, create a new GCP project to house your BigQuery destination by following these instructions.

 Be sure to enable billing for the account and attach a credit card, even if you’re using the free trial option.
 If billing isn’t enabled, Stitch will encounter issues when loading data into your data warehouse.